thesolution90/victualia-menu-crawler/README.md

 ## Kubernetes cronjob

-* Please ensure you habe set your environment variables and build the docker images before
+* Please ensure you have set your environment variables and build the docker images before

 * Apply K8s configuration